Relaxation time approximation revisited and non-analytical structure in retarded correlators: Revisiting the relaxation time approximation

-and $\nu_0$ is a constant. \end{itemize} \end{theorem} Proofs of these theorems can be found in \cite{dud1}.
 Analyzing the collision frequency $\nu(p)$ enables us to distinguish between relativistic soft and hard interactions.
-Mathematical analysis indicates that relativistic interactions tend to be softer than their nonrelativistic counterparts: there is a large class of functions $\sigma(g,\Theta)$, which corresponds to scattering cross-sections for relativistic soft, but non-relativistic hard interactions \cite{dud,dud1}.
+Mathematical analysis indicates that relativistic interactions tend to be softer than their nonrelativistic counterparts \cite{dud,dud1}.
 It can be also proved that for soft interactions $-\mathcal{L}_0$ is a bounded operator with the eigenspectrum $[-\nu_{max},0]$, whereas for hard interactions, $-\mathcal{L}_0$ is unbounded, featuring an eigenspectrum of $[-\infty,-\nu_{min}]$, where $\nu_{max}$ and $\nu_{min}$ can be estimated by the extrema of $\nu(p)$.
 Given the eigenspectrum properties presented here, we conclude that the AW RTA is only well-justified in the case of hard interactions.
-As most relativistic interactions are soft according to Theorem 2, the AW RTA lacks a solid foundation in the majority of cases.
-For instance, in the extensively studied scalar $\phi^4$ theory, where $\sigma(g,\Theta)\sim \frac{1}{s}=\frac{1}{g^2+4m^2} < \frac{2}{g^2}$, the interaction falls within the soft interaction category (this is confirmed in numerical calculation \cite{Ochsenfeld:2023wxz}).
-This softness results in a branch-cut structure that extends across the entire negative imaginary axis in the retarded correlators \cite{Moore:2018mma,Perna:2021osw}.
-In the next section, the relationship between Q1 and Q2 will be clarified based upon the insights gained from our previous discussions.
+For example, in the Weinberg-Salam theory at low energies \cite{DeGroot:1980dk}, e.g., four fermions interaction in the electroweak sector well below the gauge boson masses, the typical differential cross section behaves as $\sigma(g,\Theta)\sim s=g^2+4m^2 > \frac{g^3}{c_0+g} \geq \frac{g^3}{c_0+g}\sin\Theta$ with the conditions $\gamma=1,\beta=2, B=1$ in Theorem 1.
+Consequently, the model of a gas consisting of elastically colliding neutrinos in the low-energy limit permits an RTA description of transport phenomena.